Anatomy of the Spine

-The atlas is the first cervical vertebra.
-It can be found between the skull and the rest of the spine.
-The atlas does not have a vertebral body, but it does have a thick forward (anterior) arch and a thin back (posterior) arch with two prominent sideways masses.
+The atlas is the first cervical vertebra and its location is between the skull and the rest of the spine.
+Additionally, the atlas does not have a vertebral body, but it does have a thick forward (anterior) arch and a thin back (posterior) arch with two prominent sideways masses.

 Anatomy of the Spine – Thoracic Spine (Mid Back)

 The thoracic spine consists of the middle 12 vertebrae.
 These vertebrae connect to your ribs and form part of the back wall of the thorax (the rib cage area between the neck and the diaphragm).
 The thoracic spine appears unique in relation to other segments of the spine because pairs of rib bones extend from the spaces between its vertebrae.
 The ribs curved shapes create a cage-like structure that houses and protects many vital organs, including the heart and lungs.

 Because the thoracic spine moves so much in daily life, it can get injured for many reasons, from improper posture to a compression fracture.
 Some injuries can put pressure on the spinal nerves, creating even stronger pain and other symptoms.

 The thoracic spine’s curve is kyphotic, a “C”-shaped curve with the opening of the “C” in the front.
 This part of the spine has very narrow, thin intervertebral discs.
 Rib connections and smaller discs in the thoracic spine limit the amount of spinal movement in the mid-back compared to the lumbar or cervical parts of the spine.

 Lumbar Spine (Low Back )